harveyvn/Predict-Fuel-Efficiency-using-TensorFlow/README.md

 # Predict Fuel Efficiency using TensorFlow
 Use the Auto MPG dataset from UCI Machine Learning Repository to predict the fuel efficiency using a basic regression with TensorFlow.
+You can see the live version of my notebook on [Kaggle](https://www.kaggle.com/theblackwood/predict-fuel-efficiency-using-tensorflow/notebook).

 This tutorial uses the Auto MPG dataset and demonstrates how to build different ML models to predict the fuel efficiency of the late-1970s and early 1980s automobiles.
 This description includes attributes like mpg, cylinders, displacement, horsepower, weight, acceleration, model year, origin, and car name.